ExpressLRS/Docs/docs/info/privacy-policy.md

 0.7. to detect, prevent and address technical issues;

-0.8. to fulfil any other purpose for which you provide it;
+0.8. to fulfill any other purpose for which you provide it;

 0.9. to carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collection;